OpenTermsArchive/docs/content/terms/how-to guides/terminate-a-service.md

 ---
-title: How to terminate a service
+title: How to guides terminate a service
 linkTitle: Terminate a service
 ---